Fantazia (rave music promoter)

 By 1993, Fantazia hosted club night tours across the UK.
-Its biggest event that year was The Big Bang at Glasgow's SECC Centre in November.
+Its biggest event that year was The Big Bang at Glasgow's SECC Centre in November, which set a record at the time as the largest ever indoor rave.

 In addition to raves, Fantazia also released a number of compilation albums, including "The First Taste" (1992), "Twice As Nice" (1993), and then moving into house compilations with the "House Collection" series (1994–1997).

 In October 1997, Fantazia returned with Fantazia: The Return of a Legend, at the G-Mex in Manchester.

 On 14 April 2019 Gideon Dawson was found dead in his Cheltenham home after suffering an overdose of cocaine and prescription drugs.